luke-kiernan/CatForce_accessories/README.md

 Example usage `python3 categorize_by_match_multi.py [rleToMatch] [start]-[end] [matchType] results1.rle...resultsN.rle`.

-rleToMatch: an rle string, like `3o$2bo$3o!`.
+- rleToMatch: an rle string, like `3o$2bo$3o!`.
 (Rmemeber to escape the dollar signs or enclose in single quotes.)
-start-end: which generations to look for the pattern.
+- start-end: which generations to look for the pattern.
-matchType: options are `same` (look for it in the same orientation and location as generation 0), `([x],[y])` (look for it in a fixed spot, same orientation as provided).
+- matchType: options are `same` (look for it in the same orientation and location as generation 0), `([x],[y])` (look for it in a fixed spot, same orientation as provided).
 If omitted, the first match in any location or orientation is used.
-Results RLE files: all the categories from these results files will be combined into one RLE, on the basis of in which generation a match is found.
+- RLE files: all the categories from these results files will be combined into one RLE, on the basis of in which generation a match is found.
 (If no match is found, the pattern is omitted.)

 `categorize_flippers_multi.py`: a version of `categorize_by_match_multi.py` that also checks for flippers.